DarkGeekMS/portrait-synthesis-from-speech/text-to-face-generation/staged-generation/attribute-disentanglement/bert/README.md

     python run_bert.py --do_train --save_best --do_lower_case
 ```

 PS.
-To continue training after from last training trial
+To continue training from last training trial
 ```bash
     python run_bert.py --do_train --save_best --do_lower_case --resume_from_last_trial
 ```